ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

 Save Safe?
 No.

 1. ADDED MODS
+    * New and Changed Classes and Character Creation
+      * Inquisition Domain, a Cleric subclass.
+Please provide feedback on how this feels balance wise, I expect it to be top tier with Life Cleric but if it goes beyond Life Cleric or Tempest Cleric let me know.
+      * Valdacil's Rebalance for Mystic
+      * Order Domain, a Cleric subclass.
+      * Draconic Bloodline Expanded, adding more draconic sorcerer options (including new routes to min/max psychic, radiant, necrotic, and force damage builds).
+      * Conjure Animals and Summon Beasts, which increases the variety of animal summons and gives the spell behavior when upcasted similar to how Listo changes summon undead.
+      * Warlords of the Coast.
+(Playable hobgoblins)
+      * Cosmetic patches specific to WotC.
+      * Destructive Wrath Adjustment.
+This should make Tempest Clerics ability more reliable and less annoying with AOE casts.
+Similarly, Luma has updated Zeal cleric to enjoy the same kind of fixes, hopefully meaning something like fireball won't spam you with 500 confirmations to use your ability for every target caught in the blast.
+    * New and Changed Mechanics
       * REPLACED Feat Every X Levels with Universal Feat Every X Levels MCM.
 This fixes the Mystic level 9 missing a feat issue.
 It also restores the advantage of Fighters and Rogues: They gain a unique, extra feat at level 11 each (ignore what the book says). **So every class gets 3, 6, 9, 12, 15, 18; rogues and fighters get 3, 6, 9, 11, 12, 15, and 18**.
-   * Valdacil's Rebalance for Mystic
       * Approval Rate Adjuster.
 You now only gain 0.5x (50%) of the approval points you used to.
 You now lose 2x (200%) of the approval points you used to.
 This slows down the rate of how quickly every companion wants to share their entire backstory and let Durge smooch them.
 Your companions have more personal agency and actually dislike the things you do to upset them.
-   * Reorganized and added more Akelka dragonborn cosmetics.
-   * Steel Watch Armaments adds new magic items to find in Act 3.
-   * Inquisition Domain, a Cleric subclass.
-Please provide feedback on how this feels balance wise, I expect it to be top tier with Life Cleric but if it goes beyond Life Cleric or Tempest Cleric let me know.
-   * Universal Armour Fixer.
-This is an invisible mod that helps prevent situations with some mod armors and AC sources not applying correctly on loading a save.
-   * Order Domain, a Cleric subclass.
-   * Warlords of the Coast.
-We got mothafuggin playable Hobgoblins y'all.
-   * Cosmetic patches specific to WotC.
-   * Critfisher Ring, a very expensive Act 3 ring that makes critfishing builds crazier.
-   * Conjure Animals and Summon Beasts, which increases the variety of animal summons and gives the spell behavior when upcasted similar to how Listo changes summon undead.
       * Poor Adventurer.
 A lot of pure loot items are worth less gold, a lot of garbage items are worth less gold, you'll loot less gold, you'll get less gold from quests, overall you will be more poor.
 Keep in mind Listo adds a lot more magic items throughout the game including free ones found while adventuring, and ones looted from enemies.
       * Stop Pickpocketing Volo and Withers.
-   * Alfira Joins the Party.
+      * **Alfira Joins the Party**.
-   * Save Alfira.
+      * **Save Alfira**.
       * NOTE: Alfira isn't as fleshed out as a real companion, has no companion quest or meaningful approval system, etc. But she can level up and do everything one of Wither's companions can do.
-   * Draconic Bloodline Expanded, adding more draconic sorcerer options (including new routes to min/max psychic, radiant, necrotic, and force damage builds).
       * Luma's excellent "Encounters Enhanced."
 This reimagines a few enemies in BG3 as if Conquest Paladin and Hierophant Wizard were vanilla game features, in a much more elegant (and play tested) way than slamming random features and passives onto enemies via Combat Extender.
 Expect Anders (Karlach's foe) to be a revamped challenge, among others :)
-   * Destructive Wrath Adjustment.
-This should make Tempest Clerics ability more reliable and less annoying with AOE casts.
-Similarly, Luma has updated Zeal cleric to enjoy the same kind of fixes, hopefully meaning something like fireball won't spam you with 500 confirmations to use your ability for every target caught in the blast.
+    * New and Changed Cosmetics
+       * Reorganized and added more Akelka dragonborn cosmetics.
+       * Removed CC cleaner.
+Please let Ajax know if you find any race, head, hair combinations that are invisible or untextured.
+    * New and Changed Gear and Equipment
+       * Steel Watch Armaments adds new magic items to find in Act 3.
+       * Universal Armour Fixer.
+This is an invisible mod that helps prevent situations with some mod armors and AC sources not applying correctly on loading a save.
+       * Critfisher Ring, a very expensive Act 3 ring that makes critfishing builds crazier.
-2. REMOVED MODS
+3. REMOVED MODS
    * Intelligent Warlock (Optional)
    * Event Autosave
    * Remove Debris